 Hana Louise Shahnavaz is a British-Iranian painter based in London, UK.
-Best known for her vibrant large-scale paintings that are characterised by an abundance of exquisite detail, her work explores the connection of the individual to the Whole.
-Inspired by Persian miniature painting, her intricately painted scenes of nature aim to honour Mother Earth as well as our precious connection to her.
-The signature horse prevalent throughout Hana's work symbolises a unity between Earth and Spirit, humanity and nature, between rooted peace and ecstatic wildness - feet on the ground, head in the sky; through loving and connecting deeply with the earth, individuals can start to tap into the universal consciousness and then begin to navigate their way back to 'Oneness'.
+She is best known for her vibrant large-scale paintings, which are characterised by an abundance of exquisite detail.
+Her work explores the connection between the individual and the Whole.
+Inspired by Persian miniature painting, her intricate scenes of nature are a homage, not only to Mother Earth, but also to our precious connection with her.
+The signature horse, prevalent throughout Hana's work, symbolises a unity between Earth and Spirit, humanity and nature, between rooted peace and ecstatic wildness - feet on the ground, head in the sky.

-Hana's work is a celebration of the natural world; her colourful palette of pigments are handmade from semi-precious stones, plants, earth and metals, giving her work a jewel-like quality.
-The artist also enjoys making paint from some exceptionally rare, natural pigments foraged from around the world, adding to the raw energy within the paintings whilst also making them even more unique.
-Gold leaf is used extensively, providing a platform for shining light; her use of diamond dust, however, brings new interaction between light and colour.
-The artist enjoys the experimental nature of contemporary art and continues to create new work bound by no rules, instead allowing the heart and hand to lead the way.
+Hana's work is a celebration of the natural world.
+Her colourful palette of vibrant pigments are mostly handmade from semi-precious stones, plants, and earth, giving her work a jewel-like quality.
+Hana also enjoys making paint from some exceptionally rare, natural pigments foraged from around the world.
+This adds to the raw energy within the paintings whilst also making them even more unique.
+Both gold leaf and diamond dust provide different means of bringing light into the artwork.
+The gold is a platform for shining light, bringing the warmth of the sun.
+The diamond dust brings movement, allowing the light to captivatingly dance over the painting.